 Kurt Tucholsky (1890 – 1935) was a German writer who, from what I can tell, embodied the brazen age of the Weimar Republic.
-He was a political and satirical writer and quick to denounce the rise of the Nazis – by whom he would have his citizenship revoked and his books banned and burned.
+He was largely satirical and quick to denounce the rise of the Nazis (for this some suspect his suicide was more an auctoricide).
 And for me, as a 17 year old student studying the language of Goethe, he was someone that I could talk about in my A-level oral presentations who made me look good.
 And, of course, represents the principles of being a writer that I hold even to this day.

 The book that I focused on in the exam is ‘Schloss Gripsholm’ (which is German for Gripsholm Slott, which itself is Swedish for ‘The Seat of The Griffins’).
 Tucholsky wrote this book in 1931 and called it a ‘summer story’ about his trip there with his girlfriend, friend and friend’s girlfriend, who was his girlfriend’s friend too.
 His editor had asked him to write a love story instead of all the serious political stuff he was doing, but Tucholsky was not convinced that people were actually in love anymore.
 But, of course, he needed the money and so he consented.